natrontech/gcp-mysql-backup/README.md

 ## Contact Information

 For help or issues related to this project, please submit an issue to our GitHub repository or contact the maintainer at `support@natron.io`.

+## Release

+Each release of the application includes the container images.

+The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.0/levels#build-l3).
+Each artifact can be verified using the `slsa-verifier` or `cosign` tool (see [Release verification](SECURITY.md#release-verification)).